Shadowjumper3000/hospital_management/README.md

 ## Overview

-Dynamically store Patient Records
+A C program for managing hospital patient records with thread-safe operations and file persistence.

 ## Features

-- **Add a new patient**: Add a new patient to the system.
+- **Add a new patient**: Add a new patient with name, age, gender, diagnosis, and treatment.
-- **Delete a patient**: Remove a patient from the system by their ID.
+- **Delete a patient**: Remove a patient from the system.
-- **Update patient information**: Modify the details of an existing patient.
+- **Update patient information**: Modify diagnosis and treatment details.
-- **Display all patients**: Show a list of all patients currently in the system.
+- **Display all patients**: Show a list of all patients with their complete information.
+- **Search for patients**:
+  - Search by name and gender (uses ID encoding)
+  - Search by patient ID

+## Technical Details

+- Thread-safe operations using mutex locks
-- **Search for a patient**: Find a patient by their ID or name.
+- File-based persistence for patient records
+- Unique ID generation using name hashing and gender encoding
+- Recursive search implementation
+- Dynamic memory management
+- Debug logging support

-## Usage
+## Project Structure
-Create the following folder hierarchy:

 ```
 hospital_management/
 ├── .gitignore
 ├── README.md
+├── CMakeLists.txt
 ├── assets/
 │   ├── patient-list.txt
 │   └── patient-data/